Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Methods

 First, our observations are blurred due to convolution with the NIRSpec PSF.
-To account for this, we derive the convolved $R_{\rm e}$ for each galaxy.
-We use a similar method to those presented in \cite{Price_2016} and \cite{Cheng_2024}, where the intrinsic $R_{\rm e}$, measured by fitting images with \textsc{galfit} \citep{galfit} is also convolved with the NIRSpec PSF.
-Specifically, we take the structural \textsc{galfit} parameters measured from \textit{JWST}/NIRCam F150W images by \cite{Slob_2025} (or those measured from COSMOS \textit{HST}/ACS F814W images by \citealt{Griffith_2012} for 130040) and use these parameters to create an intrinsic galaxy image in \textsc{galfit} for each galaxy.
-We create these images at an increased spatial resolution (0.05\arcsec per pixel) compared to our observations.
-We convolve each mock galaxy image with the NIRSpec-MSA PSF, generated with \textsc{stpsf}\footnote{\url{https://stpsf.readthedocs.io/en/latest/}~.} \citep{stpsf}, keeping all shutters open\footnote{Ideally, we would generate a PSF with the exact number of shutters open as in the SUSPENSE observations.
+To account for this effect and ensure consistency with the parameters derived from the PSF-convolved observations, we derived the convolved $R_{\rm e}$ ($R_{\rm e, conv}$) for each galaxy.
+We used a similar method to those presented in \cite{Price_2016} and \cite{Cheng_2024}, where the intrinsic $R_{\rm e}$ ($R_{\rm e, int}$), measured by fitting images with \textsc{galfit} \citep{galfit} is also convolved with the NIRSpec PSF.
+Specifically, we took the structural \textsc{galfit} parameters measured from \textit{JWST}/NIRCam F150W images by \cite{Slob_2025} (or those measured from COSMOS \textit{HST}/ACS F814W images by \citealt{Griffith_2012} for 130040) and used these parameters to create an intrinsic galaxy image in \textsc{galfit} for each galaxy.
+We created these images at an increased spatial resolution (0.05\arcsec per pixel) compared to our observations.
+We convolved each mock galaxy image with the NIRSpec-MSA PSF, generated with \textsc{stpsf}\footnote{\url{https://stpsf.readthedocs.io/en/latest/}~.} \citep{stpsf}, keeping all shutters open\footnote{Ideally, we would generate a PSF with the exact number of shutters open as in the SUSPENSE observations.
 However, \textsc{stpsf} currently only offers simulated PSFs with one shutter, three adjacent shutters, or all shutters open.
-We test generating PSFs with three shutters open.
-Our resulting convolved $R_{\rm e}$ measurements are consistent with keeping all shutters open, and thus a simulated PSF with the same number of shutters open as the observations is not likely to impact our conclusions.}.
-We perform aperture sums on a series of circular apertures of increasing size that we place on the convolved model image using \textsc{photutils} \citep{photutils}, and determine the radius enclosing 50\% of the light for the convolved model.
-We determine the factor by which this convolved $R_{\rm e}$ differs from the intrinsic \textsc{galfit} $R{\rm e}$ from \cite{Slob_2025} (or \citealt{Griffith_2012} for 130040) and apply this factor to the \textsc{galfit} semiminor axis ($b$) to obtain a similarly convolved $b$.
+We tested generating PSFs with three shutters open.
+Our resulting convolved $R_{\rm e}$ measurements were consistent with keeping all shutters open, and thus a simulated PSF with the same number of shutters open as the observations is not likely to impact our conclusions.}.
+We performed aperture sums on a series of elliptical apertures with increasing major and minor axes that we placed on the convolved model image using \textsc{photutils} \citep{photutils}, maintaining the intrinsic axis ratio measured with \textsc{galfit} in \cite{Slob_2025} (or \citealt{Griffith_2012} for 130040).
+We determined the major axis enclosing 50\% of the light for the convolved model and took this to be our $R_{\rm e, conv}$.
+We report $R_{\rm e, conv}$ for each galaxy in Table~\ref{tab:sample}.